 3. Do Your Research

 Research the area you’re travelling to before you head out.
-You’ll find information about the Traditional Owner’s cultural heritage and settlers’ history that will help you to better connect to the land.
+You’ll find information about the Traditional Custodian’s cultural heritage and settlers’ history that will help you to better connect to the land.
 Discover the unique flora and fauna to watch out for on your hike and become aware of sensitive areas to avoid along the way.

 Not all plants are good, for example in Kosciuszko National Park there’s an invasive weed known as Orange Hawkweed that’s currently being eradicated and should be avoided to help reduce the spread.